Heart failure - discharge

-The drugs below are given to many people who have heart failure.
+The medicines below are given to many people who have heart failure.
 Sometimes there is a reason they may not be safe to take, though.
-These drugs may help protect your heart.
-Talk with your provider if you are not already on any of these drugs:
+These medicines may help protect your heart.
+Talk with your provider if you are not already on any of these medicines:

 If you are taking a blood thinner, such as warfarin (Coumadin), you will need to have extra blood tests to make sure your dose is correct.

 Your provider may refer you to cardiac rehabilitation program.
 There, you will learn how to slowly increase your exercise and how to take care of your heart disease.
 Make sure you avoid heavy lifting.

 Make sure you know the warning signs of heart failure and of a heart attack.
 Know what to do when you have chest pain, or angina.